gordonwilkinson/bowling-scoreboard/README.md

 Will not check for valid rolls
 Will not check for correct number of rolls and frames Will not provide scores for intermediate frames
+This is a single player game( one line of American Ten-Pin Bowling) Returns scores according to American Ten-Pin Bowling rules Unfinished frames will be score as zero points
+Any frame scores submitted following the tenth frame will be ignored